CognitiveProgrammer/CplusPlus_SmartPointer/Module1_shared_ptr/README.md

 }

 ```
 *The make_shared<> call is not only a clean way to initializing shared_ptr<>, but also fast in memory allocation as compared to new.
-That's why its recommended to use make_shared<> instead of new*
+That's why it's recommended to use make_shared<> instead of new*

-## 1.4 : Using shared_ptr<> for Arrays
+## 1.5 : Using shared_ptr<> for Arrays

-_The usage of shared_ptr with arrays is slightly complicated as we need to explicitely tell the shared_ptr to call array deleter instead of normal deleted. if we miss to do that then it will result in a memory leak._
+_The usage of shared_ptr with arrays is slightly complicated as we need to explicitly tell the shared_ptr to call array deleter instead of normal deleted. if we miss to do that then it will result in a memory leak._

 _For example a shared_ptr with arrays can be created as_